NUAWEB/heritrix-pt/README.md

 * sendRange- Send the Range header when there is a limit on the retrieved document size.
 This is for politeness purposes.
 The Range header states that only the first n bytes are of interest.
 It is only pertinent if maxLengthBytes is greater than zero.
 Sending the Range header results in a 206 Partial Content status response, which is better than cutting the response mid-download.
 On rare occasion, sending the Range header will generate 416 Request Range Not Satisfiable response.

-* ignoreCookies - Disable cookie handling.
+* ignoreCookies - Desativa o manuseio de cookies.

 * sslTrustLevel- The SSL certificate trust level.
 The range is from the default open (trust all certs including expired, selfsigned, and those for which we do not have a CA) through loose (trust all valid certificates including selfsigned), normal (all valid certificates not including selfsigned) and strict (Cert is valid and DN must match servername).